Chapter One – Miracles and Explanations

 ` As Raymo puts it:

 Science is based upon our ability to imagine what we cannot see: nuclear reactions in the cores of stars, the spinning of galaxies, the dervish dance of DNA….
 Science takes as given that a real world exists “out there,” and that it can be represented, albeit imperfectly, in the world of ideas.
-We struggle mightily to make the partition between the imagined world and the real world as transparent as possible.
+We struggle mightily to make the partition between the imagined world and the real world as transparent as possible.` So you see, many things cannot be seen to exist directly, and yet scientists reason that they must exist on account of their being so plainly practical to make sense of the real world!

 ` No scientist will dispute that “atom” is a made-up concept; however, the concept “atom” is the most concise way – perhaps the only way – to make sense of our detailed, quantitative experience of the material world.
 Without the concept “atom,” chemistry, X-ray crystallography, nuclear energy, thermodynamics, and other broad territories of external experience make no sense at all.
 Indeed, so transparent is the partition between “atom” and experience that most scientists would say that atoms are “facts,” or at least so close to being facts that no quotation marks are called for.